protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 ### Summary

 Within this tutorial you have learned how to create a FSM with transitions triggered by incoming messages.
 You have used entry code to send messages and have used the timing service from the model library.
 You are now familiar with the basic features of eTrice.
-Further tutorials and examples will take this knowledge as a precondition.
+Further tutorials and examples will assume that the reader is already familiar with this basic knowledge.

 Troubleshooting
 ---------------

-If the application fails to start, the cause mainly is located in the generation or build process.
+If the application fails to start, look for problems in the code generation and in the build process.
 Check the respective console for potential errors:

 #### Generation error